Introduction and Guide

 Rationale.

 This is an ongoing project.
-It launched with about 25% of the total works that the artist, his studio and collaborators produced.
+It was first launched with about 25% of the total works that the artist, his studio and collaborators produced.
 It is being worked on continuously and will take many years to complete.
+It now has over 10,000 artworks.

 Burne-Jones considered that all works issued by the studio were by him and this is what he advised his son, Philip, to adopt when he sold the contents of the studio.
 However, where the academic panel feels that the work is mainly by the studio and has little or none of the hand of the master, the raisonné lists the works as “By Burne-Jones and Studio” or “Studio of Burne-Jones” and where possible have added the studio assistant(s) involved.